F41zK4r1m/HackTheBox/Busqueda.md

 Service Info: Host: searcher.htb; OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

 The scan results showed that SSH was running on port 22, and the Apache HTTP server was running on port 80.
-I also discovered a domain named "searcher.htb" running on port 80 and added it to the **/etc/hosts** file.
+I also discovered a domain named "**searcher.htb**" running on port 80 and added it to the **/etc/hosts** file.

 Next, I performed vhost and sub-directory enumeration on the domain but found nothing of interest.
 Upon further browsing, I discovered that the website was a search tool that provided search results from various search engines on the internet.